hannakulikowska/typescript/README.md

 5. In Module 05, I learned how to use TypeScript **classes** to define object shapes, declare and instantiate classes, apply access modifiers and static properties, extend classes, and ensure class shape with **interfaces**, gaining insight into when to use interfaces versus classes for defining object structures.
 6. In Module 06, I gained proficiency in identifying use cases for **generics**, defining generic functions, interfaces, and classes, and implementing generic constraints, enhancing my ability to write flexible and reusable code in TypeScript.
 7. In Module 07, I acquired knowledge on organizing TypeScript code using **modules** and **importing external type libraries**.
+8. In Module 08, I gained understanding about **namespaces** in TypeScript, including their purpose, implementation in single-file and multi-file scenarios, and the design considerations for choosing between namespaces and modules in project organization.